narnigrin/99-bottles-js/README.md

  4. Extensibility

 However, we will also look at the commit history to see how you worked your way to the solution.
 Please take care to make each commit a cohesive piece of change.
+The point of the assignment is just as much about evaluating your ability to deliver a solution as it is about evaluating your ability grow and evolve a solution over time without breaking existing behavior.

 ## Final Notes